wbyoung/azul/docs/source/guides/relations.md

 `belongsTo` accepts the following options:

 - `inverse` The name of the inverse relationship.
+The default is to determine the inverse from the model name and values defined on the related model.
+The above example would search for either a [`hasMany`](#methods-hasmany) named `articles` or a [`hasOne`](#methods-hasone) named `article`.
 - `primaryKey` The name of the primary key in the relationship.
+This defaults to the primary key defined on the inverse relationship or `pk` if no inverse is defined.
 - `foreignKey` The name of the foreign key in the relationship.
+This defaults to `<relationName>Id`.
+The above example would have a default of `authorId`.

 #### `#association=`